NHN-SIU/automatic-carnival/README.md

 ## Known Issues / Limitations

+- The filtering in the individual graph view to table/map does not work, because the graph view implements a custom fetching function for the hierarchy for a given node.
+Now, the filters in table and map view gets passed on as URL-params to the other views.
+We have seen on the possibility to store the instances currently in the view in cache to pass them on to the different views, but have not comed to a definitive solution.

 ### List feature

 - The list view only supports filtering by **one field value at a time**.
   - For example, it is **not possible** to filter for `samband` located in **both "Bergen" and "Oslo"** simultaneously.
   - In contrast, the **map view** supports multi-value filtering.

+### Graph feature

+- The spacing of nodes are decided by the physics module, and it based on the radius of the node.
+This means that the label/text underneath is not a part of the spacing, which may lead to overlapping text between nodes, espescially when many labels are enabled.
+- The "graph view" button in the sidebar fetches all the Samband instances.
+This means that for a very large number of instances, the layout may become cluttered and slow.
+- In the individual graph view, the backend fetches the relations for a node for a given depth.
+It may have been benefitial to allow toggling for further hierarchy when a node is clicked.

 ## Future Work / TODO

+- Create a unified filter system that works across all views.

+### Graph view

+- Small bug: in individual graph view, when you hover over the main node in orange, it changes color to the dark blue that would otherwise be applied to the other nodes.
+It should still be in the orange color.
+- It would be cool to add search capability to locate and highlight specific nodes in the graph
+- Implement path-finding to show connections between node X and Y